-During the holidays, you'll see Christmas lights all over the St. Louis area.
-The big commercial displays, like Winter Wonderland and Celebration of Lights, are great.
-But, it's also nice to check out local neighborhoods that shine with holiday cheer.
+During the holidays, you'll see stunning Christmas lights all over the St. Louis area.
+The big commercial displays, like Winter Wonderland and Celebration of Lights, are special traditions.
+But it's also nice to check out neighborhoods that shine with holiday cheer.
 Here are some of the best neighborhoods and houses for Christmas lights in the St. Louis area.

-Never Enough Lights is a display at 607 Calamar Court in St. Charles County.
+Never Enough Lights is a display at 607 Calamar Court in Dardenne Prairie in St. Charles County.
 It's a laser light show and 80,000 lights set to music.
 Tune your car radio to 107.1 FM to hear the music.
-The show runs Sunday through Thursday from 5 p.m. to 10 p.m., and Friday and Saturday from 5 p.m. to 11 p.m.
+The annual show runs Sunday through Thursday from 5 to 10 p.m. and Friday and Saturday from 5 to 11 p.m. in December.
 It's free, but donations are accepted for the Hope Ministries Food Pantry.

-If you like trains, as well as lights, head to 8851 Windom Avenue in Overand for Dan's Emerald Forest.
-This impressive home display includes plenty of twinkling lights, running miniature trains and other holiday decor.
-The trains run (in good weather) Wednesday and Thursday from 5:30 p.m. to 9 p.m., with extended hours until 10 p.m., on Friday and Saturday.
-The show runs daily during the weeks of Christmas and New Year's.
+If you like trains, as well as lights, head to 8851 Windom Avenue in Overland for Dan's Emerald Forest throughout December.
+This impressive home display includes plenty of twinkling lights and running miniature trains, along with holiday decor.
+The trains run (in good weather) Wednesday and Thursday from 5:30 to 9 p.m., with extended hours until 10 p.m., on Friday and Saturday.
+The show runs daily during the weeks of Christmas and New Years.

 You'll also find trains and lights at Geoff's Christmas Lights and Garden Railroad at 1337 McKinley Avenue in St. Louis County.
 It includes more than 120,000 lights set to music.
 Tune your car radio to 89.5 FM to hear the music.
 The show is on in December from Sunday through Thursday from 5 to 10 p.m. and Friday and Saturday from 5 p.m. to midnight.
 Donations of canned goods and cash are accepted for Backstoppers.